Grant Township, Cloud County, Kansas

-Grant Township is an agricultural township in Cloud County, Kansas, USA.
+Grant Township is an agricultural township in Cloud County, Kansas, United States.
 As of the 2000 census, its population was 479.

 History

-Grant Township was organized in 1872.
-It was named for President Ulysses S. Grant.
+Grant Township was organized in 1872 and was named after President Ulysses S. Grant.

 Geography

 Grant Township covers an area of 36.01 sqmi and contains one incorporated settlement, Jamestown.
 According to the USGS, it contains two cemeteries: Jamestown and Saint Marys.

 The streams of Cheyenne Creek, Little Cheyenne Creek, Marsh Creek and Skunk Creek run through this township.